TurkServer/docs/source/design/debugging.md

 # Debugging and Testing

-Debug your app thoroughly in local mode before launching on MTurk.
+Debug and test your app thoroughly before launching with real participants.
+We recommend going through the following steps:

-Grab some friends or use multiple browsers.
-Test things like dropouts, reconnections, and so on.
+1. Grab some friends and have them play with your app.
+Are the instructions clear?
+Is it obvious what a participant should do?
+2. Test your app using multiple browsers in a local machine.
+Try dropping out of your experiment and seeing how your code handles it.
+Reconnect to your experiment (within a short amount of time) and ensure that data isn't lost.

-Use the MTurk Sandbox for end-to-end testing.
+3. Use the MTurk Sandbox for end-to-end testing, and make sure that the HIT can be submitted correctly and is collecting all the data that you need.

 Think everything's ready?
 The ultimate test of your app is to conduct a [pilot](../launching/pilot.md).